cariad/tanuki/README.md

 ## Prepare an SSH key pair

-You'll use an SSH key pair to authenticate SSH connections from your Mac into _tanuki_.
+You'll need an SSH key pair to authenticate SSH sessions from your Mac into _tanuki_.

 1. On your Mac: